Mihara/x1c3tool/README.md

 However, the documentation is horrid and scarce.
 The stock software works only on Windows, due to being written in Visual Basic of all things.

-Unfortunately, it is beyond me to rewrite the whole thing at the moment, *(I did write an X1C3 manual, posted elsewhere.)* so I did the next best thing: An utility to save and load the device's configuration, so that I can swap different profiles in the field without access to a Windows machine.
+Unfortunately, it is beyond me to rewrite the whole thing at the moment, *(I did write an [X1C3 manual](manual/manual.md), but that's the limit of what I can spare the time for at the moment)* so I did the next best thing: An utility to save and load the device's configuration, so that I can swap different profiles in the field without access to a Windows machine.

 ## Installation